-Lose your job because of COVID?
-CMC and the Colorado Opportunity Scholarship Initiative (COSI) are granting $150,000 in scholarships this year to displaced workers in our mountain communities.
+Was your job impacted by the COVID-19 pandemic?
+CMC and the Colorado Opportunity Scholarship Initiative (COSI) are prioritizing displaced workers in our mountain communities for our scholarships.

 Who is Eligible?

-All students that are considered displaced workers and those that meet the eligibility requirements below are encouraged to apply for CMC Respond: Tomorrow Ready scholarship.
+All students that are considered to be displaced workers and those that meet the eligibility requirements below are encouraged to apply for CMC Respond: Tomorrow Ready scholarship.

 Displaced workers are defined as those employees affected in one of the ways below due to the COVID-19 pandemic.